event-catalog/eventcatalog/website/docs/configuration.md

 ### Generators {#generators}

 EventCatalog allows you to generate your Event documentation from third party systems.
-Generators can help you keep your documentation up to date with real world topics/events in the wild.
+Plugins can help you keep your documentation up to date with real world topics/events in the wild.

-It is recommended to check the [generators docs](generators.mdx) for more information.
+It is recommended to check the [plugin docs](/docs/api/plugins) for more information.

 ### Users {#users}